HimanshuMishra123/aws-devops-zero-to-hero/day-26/readme.md

 2. **Scaling:** Use auto-scaling groups for backend instances.
 3. **Health Checks:** Configure health checks to ensure traffic is only routed to healthy instances by LB.
 4. **Monitoring:** Use CloudWatch to monitor load balancer metrics.

+### Practical Considerations
+**High Availability**: Load balancers help achieve high availability by distributing traffic and ensuring no single point of failure.
+**Scalability**: They allow applications to scale horizontally by adding or removing instances based on load.
+**Security**: Load balancers can offload SSL termination and provide a front line of defense against DDoS attacks.

+### Real-World Example
+For a video streaming platform like YouTube, using an NLB is beneficial due to its low latency and high throughput capabilities.
+However, for a web application requiring content-based routing and SSL offloading, an ALB would be more appropriate.

 By understanding and utilizing the appropriate AWS load balancer type, you can ensure your applications are highly available, scalable, and resilient to failure.